-Each time, after a fast, God breaks the yoke of a sin I cannot get myself free of.
-Just like Jesus said to the disciples, when they could not heal a child of a demon, somethings only come out through prayer and fasting.
+Each time, after a fast, God breaks the yoke of a sin I cannot free myself of.
+Just like Jesus said to the disciples, when they could not heal a demon possessed child, somethings only come out through prayer and fasting.

 Isaiah 58:8-9, “Then your light will break out like the dawn, and your recovery will speedily spring forth; and your righteousness will go before you; the glory of the Lord will be your rear guard.
 Then you will call, and the Lord will answer; you will cry, and He will say, here I am.”